chicagolug/chicagolug-hugo/content/about.md

 title = "About ChicagoLUG"
 subtitle = "About ChicagoLUG"
 date = "2016-11-25T14:31:53-06:00"
-description = "Information about the Chicago GNU/Linux User Group." slug = "pages/about"
-tags = [ "about" ]
+description = "Information about the Chicago Linux User Group." slug = "pages/about" tags = [ "about" ]
 type = "page"